meg-gutshall/flatiron-curriculum-notes/rails/5-crud-with-rails/form-for-on-edit.md

 - `form_for` is smart enough to know that since it's dealing with a pre-existing record, we want to utilize `PUT` or `PATCH` over `POST` for the HTTP method.

-Because `form_for` is bound directly with the `Post` model, we need to pass the model name into the ActiveRecord `update` method in the controller.
+Because `form_for` is bound directly with the `Post` model, we need to pass the model name into the Active Record `update` method in the controller.
 We can do this two ways:

 ```ruby
 # app/controllers/posts_controller.rb